All Rivers Continue To Flow Normal - UrduPoint

 The Federal Flood Commission (FFC) has said that all main rivers including Indus, Jhelum, Chenab, Ravi and Sutlej are flowing normal

+The combined live storage of Tarbela, Chashma and Mangla reservoirs is 11.934 MAF (87.22 percent of the existing combined live storage capacity of 13.683 MAF).

-Trough of Westerly Wave continues to prevail over Northeastern Afghanistan.
-Seasonal Low still persists over Northeastern Balochistan.
+Yesterday's Tough of Westerly Wave over Northeastern Afghanistan lies over Northern parts of Pakistan.

-Moist currents from Arabian Sea are penetrating into upper parts of the country upto 3000 feet.
+Weak Seasonal Low lies over Northeastern Balochistan.
+Moist currents from Arabian Sea and Bay of Bengal are penetrating into upper parts of country up to 3000 feet.